-Academic advisement for all new USCB students is initially handled by our Professional Academic Advisors.
+Academic advising for all new USCB students is initially handled by our professional academic advisors.
 Firstyear students will be assigned an academic advisor once they have attended Orientation.
 Transfer students are assigned advisors based upon their number of earned credit hours and major.